How to Keep Pipes From Freezing (and What to Do if They Already Have)

-Follow these 5 tips now, and you’ll thank yourself later.
+Follow these tips to protect your pipes, and you’ll thank yourself later.

-As temperatures have dropped terrifyingly low across the country recently (-4 degrees Fahrenheit?
-How is that even real?), homeowners and landlords have turned their attention to preventing cold-weather home disasters, including frozen pipes.
-When the temperature outside drops below freezing, pipes that aren’t properly heated or insulated run the risk of freezing and cracking due to a buildup of pressure, which can result in flooding and even structural damage.
+As temperatures have dropped terrifyingly low across the country recently—and were often coupled with power outages—homeowners and landlords have turned their attention to preventing cold-weather home disasters, including frozen pipes.
+When the temperature outside drops below freezing, pipes that aren't properly heated or insulated run the risk of freezing and cracking due to a buildup of pressure, which can result in flooding and even structural damage.
 To help keep your home safe this winter, we reached out to the pipe pros at Roto-Rooter for their advice on protecting plumbing during the chilly weeks ahead.

 RELATED: 7 Clever Ways to Stay Warm

 Disconnect Outside Water Hoses

 "If left connected, water in the hoses will freeze and expand, causing outside faucets and connecting pipes inside your home to freeze and break," warn the experts at Roto-Rooter.
 You should disconnect any outdoor hoses, and use a faucet cover from the home improvement store to keep outside faucets from freezing.

 Let the Water Run Overnight